 Some people call it Sagarmatha, while others refer to it as Chomolungma.
 There was even a time when it was only called Peak XV, and not many people knew about it.
 However, today the story is altogether different.
 It is perhaps the most well-known geographical feature on earth.
 Yes, I am talking about the mighty Everest – the highest point on earth.
-The pride of Nepal, the mountain peak kisses the sky at 29029 feet.
+The pride of Nepal, the mountain peis a part ak kisses the sky at 29029 feet.
 Even 10 Burj Khalifas placed one above the other can’t match that height.
 Mt.
-Everest is a part of the Himalayas which didn’t just emerge overnight.
+Everest of the Himalayas which didn’t just emerge overnight.
 It took Mother Nature millions of years to carve the rocky marvel.
 I guess such spectacular things do take time to form.
 You’d be fascinated to know that the Himalayas are still rising steadily; about a few millimeters every year.

 The Everest Region

 Not just the peak, but the whole Everest region is a marvel of nature.
 The massif in which the peak lies is home to Nuptse and Changtse, both of which lie at an altitude of more than 25750 feet.
 Lhotse, the fourth highest peak in the world, at almost 28000 feet, is also located here.
 But that’s not all!
 The region also boasts expansive glaciers and serene valleys.
 The landscape, which is dominated by the world’s highest mountain, is beautiful in its every corner.
 Everywhere you look here is scenery, tempting you to immortalise it on a canvas, and every moment is a photography opportunity, asking you to take out your camera and fill the memory card.
 Besides, there’s a lot more to see and explore here.
 Let’s take a look at these.